Tame Iti will stand as a list candidate for the Māori Party at this year’s General Election.

 While Tame iti is no stranger to controversy the Māori Party President Naida Glavish says having the support of Tame Iti and Northland doctor Dr Lance O’Sullivan who is the New Zealander of the Year 2014 is a huge boost to the party.

-“These two people work tirelessly for their communities and their public support for the Māori Party sends a strong messages to the electorates.”
+“These two people work tirelessly for their communities and their public support for the Māori Party s a strong messages to the electorates.”

 Tame Iti says, “I have supported the Māori Party since Tariana Turia, in an act of political heroism crossed the floor and formed the Māori Party.
 I support Te Ururoa and Rangi because they are both “kanohi kitea”, people who are seen in their communities.”